-Sleep and Wake-up mode
+Sleep and Wake-up Mode

-- Sleep state - All circuitry except Wake-up circuit is powered off - Wake-up circuit is waiting for wake-up packet, which is OOK based PHY, under ultra low power consumption - Optionally, wake-up circuit can be battery-free radio like RFID tag operated by energy generated from wake -up packet. - Wake-up procedure - Wake-up circuit trig the Main circuit according to the "wake-up command" in the wake-up packet.
+- Sleep state - All circuits, except "wake-up" circuit, are powered off - · Wake-up circuit is waiting for wake-up packet, which is OOK based PHY, under ultra low power consumption - Optionally, wake-up circuit can be battery-free radio like "passive" RFID tag operated by energy generated from wake-up packet - Wake-up procedure - Wake-up circuit triggers the "main circuit" according to the "wake-up command" received in the wake-up

-Additional function for Sleep mode
+Additional Function for Sleep Mode

-- "Interrogation and response" procedure in sleep-mode for very short messages (e.g. identification, battery life or state of circuitry) - Wake-up circuit responses to interrogation at very low data rate.
-(10kbps) - Some commands are interpreted by wake-up circuit like RFID system - "Read <address>": read an indicated address of internal memory and send back - E.g. Sensor log, battery level, history of sensing, and so on... - "Wake-up" : wake up main circuitry - Other command: other preferred commands
+- "Interrogation and response" procedure in sleep-mode for very short messages (e.g. identification, battery life or state of circuits) - Wake-up circuit responds to interrogation at very low data rate (10kbps) - Some commands are interpreted by wake-up circuit like RFID system - "Read <address>": read an indicated address of internal memory and send back - E.g. Sensor log, battery level, history of sensing, and so on... - "Wake-up": wake up main circuitry - Other command: other preferred commands

-Examples of the sequence
+Examples of the Sequence

-• Block diagram of Wake-up
+- Block Diagram of Wake-up

-- ---> Wake-up PHY communication - → Normal PHY communication
+- ----> Wake-up PHY communication

+- → Normal PHY communication